gugsmonteiro/plymouth_theme_greenworld/README.md

 # plymouth_theme_greenworld
-## greenworld
+## Greenworld

-*greenworld for Plymouth, the boot splash tool for Linux.
+*Greenworld for Plymouth, the boot splash tool for Linux.
 It's designed for Arch Linux, but can be used in any installation that uses Plymouth.

 https://www.dropbox.com/s/09iv5t6sslirqid/plymoth%20theme%20example.png?dl=0